5, 1 (2023)

 - The effects of conflicts upon the internal organization of society and the programs of technology policy.

 We welcome submissions in English, Italian, German, French, and Spanish.
 All interested people are pleased to submit a short abstract (up to 500 words) to the e-mail address: email@example.com.
-Potential authors have also to declare for which section they are presenting their paper.
-The deadline for the presentation of the abstracts is May 15, 2022.
-Final submissions should not overcome 40 000 characters (including spaces) and must be received by October 01, 2022.
-Manuscripts undergo a double-blind peer-review.
+Potential authors must declare for which section they are presenting their paper.
+The deadline for the presentation of the abstracts is 1 March 2023.
+Final submissions should not overcome 40 000 characters (including spaces) and must be received by 1 June 2022.
+Manuscripts undergo a double-blind peer review.